Unbuilt Services On The M4

 The logical outcome would be that there was another service area planned near J13 which we aren't aware of.
 That, coupled with the site west of Membury, would make the spacing more even.
 That's just a theory; it doesn't mean this was what was planned.

 Membury and Leigh Delamere were purchased, built and opened shortly after the motorway.
-The reserve sites held either side of those two bear some resemblance to the policy of holding every-other site in reserve that had originally been followed.
-The difference was the reserve sites would no longer be developed until they were needed, which is why there is so little information on them.
+The reserve sites held either side of those two bear some resemblance to the policy of holding every-other site in reserve that had been followed by other motorways until now.
+The difference was these reserve sites would not be purchased until they were needed, which is why there is so little information on them.